 But if you’re looking for an official white hat hacker definition, there really isn’t a universal one.
 Basically, white hat hackers are those who hack systems with the permission of the owner.
 They do it to help the owner secure or improve their system.
 Black hat hackers, on the other hand, hack without permission — usually to cause damage for their own nefarious purposes.

-So, in a nutshell, white hat hackers are the “good guys.”
+So, in a nutshell, white hat hackers are defined as the “good guys.”
 They’re a community of hackers, computer experts and penetration experts who protect businesses and individuals by finding and fixing exploitable security vulnerabilities (such as zero day attacks) before the bad guys do.

 White hats often work to find exploits in: